mongodb-haskell/mongodb/tutorial.md

 is not a query on a specific database but on the server as a whole.

 Databases and collections do not need to be created, just start using them and MongoDB will automatically create them for you.

-In the below examples we'll be using the database "test" (captured in *run* above) and the colllection "posts":
+In the below examples we'll be using the database "test" (captured in *run* above) and the colllection "posts".

-You can obtain a list of collections available in the "test" database:
+You can obtain a list of all collections in the "test" database:

     > run allCollections